What to do in the garden in December

 It is good to look forward to Spring and Forget-me-nots (latin name Myosotis) often get a bad press as a zealous self seeding cottage plant.
 Bad press or not, forget-me-nots can offer much welcomed early spring colour and look fantastic with spring bedding and in a natural setting alongside a stream in a semi wild patch.

-For the best spring display of Forget-me-nots, during a mild winter spell thin out the plants.
-Forget-me-nots do self seed a lot, and if they are growing too close together, Forget-me-nots are prone to mildew which can spread to adjoining plants.
+For the best spring display of Forget-me-nots, during a mild winter spell, thin out the plants.
+Forget-me-nots do self seed a lot, and if they are growing too close together, they are prone to mildew which can spread to adjoining plants.
 One year I didn't thin them out, and they overcrowded other plants, and damaged a clump of Hellebores.
 It really is important for the health of the forget-me-nots and the surrounding plants that you thin them out in late autumn or early winter.

 Prevent Damage to lawns

-Given how hard it is to create a decent lawn its worth resisting walking on it during the very cold weather.
+Given how hard it is to create a decent lawn it's worth resisting walking on it during the very cold weather.

-Watch out for Snow damage to Shrubs
+Watch out for snow damage to shrubs

 It is a good tip to knock snow off shrubs when there has been a heavy snowfall.
-I used to think this advice represented an abundance of caution, making gardening work for work's sake, until we had a really bad winter with heavy snow and it badly damaged several shrubs.
+I used to think this advice represented an abundance of caution, making gardening work for work's sake, until we had a bad winter with heavy snow and it badly damaged several shrubs.
 All shrubs are at risk, but those with the more open crowns are most at risk.
-What happens is the snow piles into the open centre of the shrub which forces the branches out until they snap.
+What happens is the snow piles into the open centre of the shrub, which forces the branches out until they snap.
 Also, the snow weighs down the branches, freezes them to the ground, bending branches over until they snap.

 Heavy snow will snap the branches of even mature shrubs.
 If this happens, all you can do is prune the shrub, but it may never regain its shape if severely damaged.
 A good tip for snowy weather: get out there as soon as you can with a soft broom and brush snow off the tops and loosed branches tied down by snow which will save the shrub, and money if you have to replace it.